 - All contracts must be open and accessible – meaning no matter what size your business is, if you meet the criteria and can deliver the tender requirements, you have a fair chance of winning the work.
 This is different to private procurement where the buyer can choose who to inform of their procurement needs, and who to do business with.

-- The public sector wants to award work to SMEs – by 2022 the UK Government wants 33% of all public contracts to awarded to SMEs.
-SMEs make up 99% of all UK businesses and are vital for the economy.
+- The public sector wants to award work to SMEs – the UK Government aims to award 33% of all public contracts to SMEs, which make up 99% of all UK businesses and are vital to the economy.
+To help make this possible, policies have been introduced which allow buyers to prioritise SMEs even further.

 - 30 day payment period – all invoices for contracted work must be processed by public bodies within 30 days of receiving them, ensuring businesses get paid promptly.
 Lengthy payment periods can be an issue within the private sector, where larger businesses can dictate when they issue payment.